aasensio/hazel2/docs/config/configuration.rst

         Instrumental profile = 3.0

 * ``Name``: defines the name of the spectral region.
 Programmatically, one can have access to the spectrum of each spectral region by using ``mod.spectrum['spec1'].stokes``.
 This name is also used in the output file to refer to each region.
 * ``Wavelength`` (optional) : defines the lower, upper and number of points in the wavelength axis.
-It can be absent if a file with the wavelength axis is provided.
+It should be absent if a file with the wavelength axis is provided.
 * ``Topology`` defines the combination of atmospheres that are used to synthesize the Stokes parameters in this spectral region.
 See :ref:`topology` for more details on the syntax.
 * ``LOS`` (mandatory for synthesis) defines the line-of-sight angles: :math:`\theta_\mathrm{LOS}`, :math:`\phi_\mathrm{LOS}` and :math:`\gamma_\mathrm{LOS}`
 * ``Boundary condition`` (mandatory for synthesis) defines the boundary condition normalized to the continuum intensity on the quiet Sun at disk center